NikkelM/Game-Pass-API/README.md

 ### Properties

-The following is a list of all configuration items, their defaults and the values they can take.
+The following is a list of all configuration items, their defaults in the `config.default.json` and the values you can assign to them.

-If a given property is not present in the configuration file, it will automatically be assumed to have a value of `false` (or equivalent, depending on the property type).
+If a given property is not present in the configuration file, it will automatically be assumed to have a value of `false` (or equivalent, depending on the property type), and not be included in the output.

 #### Top-level properties